 In case you can't see it clearly in the last photo, this is Hansa Quarter.

 And from there, you run right into City Hall.
 I briefly walked through part of the main market here, too, but it was too crowded, which is par for the course.
-I wasn't in the mood and felt ready to head home.
+I wasn't in the mood to wade through the people and felt ready to head home.

 In the subway station just below the Rathaus, a display of aging second-hand art books caught my eye.
 Just look at this print!
 This font!
 Hrrrnnggg!

 Traditional Christmas decorations at Galeria Kaufhof, the large department store in the center of town.
 I actually really love this kind; they're so pagan.
 Will someone explain to me what they're made of and why they look like they do?